Lent 2A 2026: At the speed of fear

 Abram had to leave the old map to become blessing.
 Nicodemus had to leave old certainties to glimpse the Kingdom.
 Perhaps we are invited to leave something too — maybe the reflex to mirror national contempts, or the temptation to collapse complex peoples into enemies, or the comfort of forming simple moral binaries.

 Missiles travel fast.
-But the Kingdom of God is not built at missile speed.
+But the Kingdom of God is not meant to be built at missile speed.

 Missiles may travel faster than reconciliation.

-But reconciliation is the only thing that will last.
+But our reconciliation to each other is the only thing that will last.

 And those who are born from above are called to become a blessing —